SecurityTrails::Domain - Data Collection on Domain from SecurityTrails

 translate.google.com, 57, Google LLC

-Subdomain information output in CSV
+Output of subdomain information in CSV table

 Result format: